Waikato/moa-multiflow/README.md

 (mine is C:\Users\username\\.jupyter).
 -	Create a new folder (if not existed yet) named custom inside .jupyter\, then copy & paste the file custom.css into that folder (mine is: C:\Users\username\\.jupyter\custom\custom.css).
 -	Restart the Jupyter Notebooks, the table will be displayed correctly.

-### Examples
-[Here](/examples/example.ipynb) you can find examples for a task running on Jupyter Notebook with moa-flow API.